gxf1212/notes/MD/FYP-notes.md

 vmd ../common/system.psf -pdb ../common/system.pdb -dcd rdrp-atp-equil.dcd
 ```

+**MAKE SURE WE MEASURED PBC BOX**!!!
+I don't know if the result is totally unreliable (pbc wrap may save the visualization) but we'd better don't do this (the PBC settings may cannot be changed later (.xst?))

 ##### check: is this run ok

 structural integrity, when protein is always fine. you may check work report for more (random move, overlap)